Jolkert/cobblemore/README.md

 - Covert Cloak
 - Utility Umbrella
 - Shed Shell

+It also adds the Ability Capsule and Ability Patch items for changing abilities

 ## What does it *not* add?
 Currently, ***there is no way to obtain any of these items in survival mode***